alpersonalwebsite/react-state-fetch/README.md

 > **What is a workflow?** A workflow is a set of rules for defining a collection of jobs and their run order. *circleci.com*

+Create the file `.circleci/config.yml` with the provided code.
+Then, commit and push it to your "repo" and click on `Start Building`.